-The Maritime and Coastguard Agency has revealed plans to close its South Shields base in the next year as part of a services shake-up.
+Maritime and Coastguard Agency reveals plans to close South Shields site

 The sea safety inspection organisation is set to slash the numbers of its offices nationwide from 14 to 10 - with the South Shields site at Tyne Dock among those facing the axe.